patrickplaggenborg/google-calendar-material/README.md

 ## How to use?

-### Method 1: In browser (User CSS)
+### Method A: In browser (User CSS)

-- Download the Stylish extension (or any alternative):
+1. Download the Stylish extension (or any alternative):
  [Chrome](https://chrome.google.com/webstore/detail/fjnbnpbmkenffdnngjfgmeleoegfcffe), [Safari](http://sobolev.us/stylish/),
 [Firefox](https://addons.mozilla.org/en-US/firefox/addon/stylish/?src=external-userstyleshome),
 [Opera](https://addons.opera.com/extensions/details/stylish/)

-- Add this combined CSS with @import statements as a Custom Stylesheet for ‘calendar.google.com’: https://cdn.rawgit.com/patrickplaggenborg/google-calendar-material/master/assets/css/google-calendar-material-import.css
+2. Add this combined CSS with @import statements as a Custom Stylesheet for ‘calendar.google.com’: https://cdn.rawgit.com/patrickplaggenborg/google-calendar-material/master/assets/css/google-calendar-material-import.css

-### Method 2: Standalone Mac App - Download Fluid App
+### Method B: Standalone Mac App - Download Fluid App

-- Download [Fluid App](http://fluidapp.com) to transform any web page into a native Mac App.
+1. Download [Fluid App](http://fluidapp.com) to transform any web page into a native Mac App.

   * Pay for the license to enable ‘Userstyles’.
   * Download the Google Calendar app icon: https://cdn.rawgit.com/patrickplaggenborg/google-calendar-material/master/assets/images/google-calendar-logo.png
   * Create a standalone app for URL calendar.google.com named ‘Google Calendar’ and use the custom app icon.

-- FluidApp does not support @import statements.
+2. FluidApp does not support @import statements.
 So you will have to manually add the CSS:

    Edit your custom styles (**Window → Userscripts**) and add these separate stylesheets (hosted via RawGit):